Frank Capra: It's a Wonderful Life (1946)

+In 1998, the American Film Institute (AFI) named it one of the best films ever made, putting it at 11th on AFI's 100 Years...100 Movies list of the top American films of all time.
+In 2006, the AFI put the film at the top of its AFI's 100 Years...100 Cheers list, ranking what AFI considers the most inspirational American movies of all time.

+It would become Capra's last film to win major acclaim—his successful years were now behind him, although he directed five more films over the next 14 years.

 Representing U.S. at International Film Festival

 In January 1952, the U.S. Ambassador to India asked Capra to represent the U.S. film industry at an International Film Festival to be held in India.
 A State Department friend of Capra asked him and explained why his trip would be important:

 After two weeks in India, Capra discovered that Bowles' fears were warranted, as many film sessions were used by Russian and Chinese representatives to give long political speeches.
 At a lunch with 15 Indian directors and producers, he stressed that "they must preserve freedom as artists, and that any government control would hinder that freedom.
 A totalitarian system—and they would become nothing but publicity men for the party in power."
 Capra had a difficult time communicating this, however, as he noted in his diary:

 When he returned to Washington to give his report, Secretary of State Dean Acheson gave Capra his commendation for "virtually single-handedly forestalling a possible Communist take-over of Indian films".
 Ambassador Bowles also conveyed gratitude to Capra for "one helluva job".